gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We would like to thank the following community members for making contributions to this release of Gradle.

 * Marcin Erdmann - added the ability to schedule one task to always run after another, without adding a hard dependency.
-* Andrew Oberstar - added the jacoco code coverage plugin.
+* Andrew Oberstar - added the JaCoCo code coverage plugin.
 * Uladzimir Mihura - provide first-class support for JUnit @Category (GRADLE-2111).
 * Xavier Ducrohet - fix Success Rate display in test report overview page (GRADLE-2729).